van001/lesscode/readme.md

 I will try to solve [common algorithm and interview questions](https://github.com/van001/lesscode/tree/master/nodejs/excercise) using FP and see if it's possible to stick to the [design principles outlined below](https://github.com/van001/lesscode/blob/master/readme.md#Design).
 I will use javscript for the initial implementation but the goal is to come up with a functional construct that is language independent and can be implemented in any language that supports functional programming.

-I will not be impelementing any number or mathemetical functions but reuse it form the stardard libraries provided by the language itself.
+I will not impelement any number or mathemetical functions but reuse it form the stardard libraries provided by the language itself.

 # Design
 The goal of any functional programming language is to have pure functions (function without any side effect), fewer constructs (lego blocks or moving parts) to deal with & ways to compose those functions to do complex things (glue/ attach).